-IFFGD looks at irritable bowel syndrome (IBS) and progress to improve treatment for returning military
+IFFGD looks at irritable bowel syndrome in returning military personnel

 Many veterans returning from service in Gulf War regions are finding themselves faced with gastrointestinal problems.
 During April 2013, IBS Awareness Month, the International Foundation for Functional Gastrointestinal Disorders (IFFGD) highlights recent developments to improve treatment of chronic digestive issues for these servicemen and women.